 Distributed sensor networks are quickly gaining recognition as viable embedded computing platforms.
 Current techniques for programming sensor networks are cumbersome, inflexible, and low-level.
 This paper introduces EnviroTrack, an object-based distributed middleware system that raises the level of programming abstraction by providing a convenient and powerful interface to the application developer geared towards tracking the physical environment.
 EnviroTrack is novel in its seamless integration of objects that live in physical time and space into the computational environment of the application.
-The performance of an initial implementation of the system is evaluated on an actual sensor network based on MICA motes.
-Results demonstrate the ability of the middleware to track realistic targets.
+Performance results demonstrate the ability of the middleware to track realistic targets.